kevinrussel/Emotonal_Stock_Trader/README.md

 It was hoco last night so..... yea i didn't get too much work done yesterday.

 Anyway, that's fine, what I want to do do today is try and get the api key working for my project from apacha.
 Lets see how this goes.

+entry #5) I need to update this soon